Learn how to upgrade to QuickBooks Enterprise solutions from Desktop Pro and Premier:

 Configuring the database server manager

 This step is not mandatory on user workstations.
 The user needs to carry out the steps only on the server or the computer on which the user will store the QuickBooks desktop enterprise company file.
 The user needs to configure the database server manager.
+The steps to be followed here are:

 Scan the company files: